symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 {{< /panel >}}
 {{< /panelset >}}

-Wow!
-Isn't that interesting.
-Looking at the table we know these are neither the best nor worst managers in the league.
-The raw winning averages definitely isn't a good estimate for determining who the best and worst managers are in the league.
-This estimate gives us managers who took charge of a singe game and were 'lucky' or 'unlucky' to win or lose the match.
-The overall mean raw winning average is 0.282.
+Wow, isn't this interesting.
+Observing the table, we can conclude that these managers are neither the best nor the worst in the league.
+The raw winning averages are therefore not a reliable indicator for identifying the best and worst managers in the league.
+This measure only takes into account managers who have led a single game and happened to be either 'lucky' or 'unlucky' in winning or losing the match.

+The average raw winning percentage across all managers is 0.282.